ARCH: Hierarchical Hybrid Learning for Long-Horizon Contact-Rich Robotic Assembly: Experiments

 \subsection{Baselines}

-\paragraph{End-to-end Learning} We evaluate two end-to-end methods: 1) \textbf{End-to-end IL}: Diffusion Policy (DP)~\cite{chi2023diffusion}, a goal-conditioned imitation learning framework that leverages a diffusion model for generating diverse action trajectories.
+We evaluate two end-to-end (E2E) baselines: 1) \textbf{E2E IL}: Diffusion Policy (DP)~\cite{chi2023diffusion}, a goal-conditioned imitation learning framework that leverages a diffusion model for generating diverse action trajectories.
 Teleoperated demonstration data is collected in the real world.
-2) \textbf{End-to-end RL}: PPO~\cite{schulman2017proximal}, a widely-used RL method that optimizes policy performance through proximal updates, balancing exploration and exploitation while ensuring stable training.
-Training is conducted in the IsaacLab simulation environment.
+2) \textbf{E2E RL}: PPO~\cite{schulman2017proximal}, a widely-used RL method that optimizes policy performance through proximal updates, balancing exploration and exploitation while ensuring stable training.
+Training is conducted in the IsaacLab simulation environment~\cite{mittal2023orbit}.

-\paragraph{Hierarchical Methods} We evaluate two hierarchical methods: 1) \textbf{MimicPlay}~\cite{wang2023mimicplay} learns high-level latent plans from human play data to guide low-level visuomotor control.
+We also evaluate two hierarchical baselines: 1) \textbf{MimicPlay}~\cite{wang2023mimicplay} learns high-level latent plans from human play data to guide low-level visuomotor control.
 Teleoperated demonstration data is collected in the real world.
 2) \textbf{Luo et al.}~\cite{luo2024multi} propose a Multi-Stage Cable Routing approach through hierarchical imitation learning.
 Teleoperated demonstration data for both low-level and high-level policies is collected in the real world.
 We adapt the above methods to our task.